LibraryCarpentry/lc-spreadsheets/_episodes/01-format-data.md

 ### Keeping track of your analyses

-When you're working with spreadsheets, during data clean up or analyses, it's very easy to end up with a spreadsheet that looks very different from the one you started with.
-In order to be able to reproduce your analyses or figure out what you did when your leadership team ask for a different analysis, **you must**
+When working with spreadsheets during data clean up or analyses, it's very easy to end up with a spreadsheet that looks very different from the one you started with.
+In order to be able to reproduce your analyses or figure out what you did when your leadership team ask for a different analysis, you **must:**

 - **create a new file or tab with your cleaned or analyzed data.** Do not modify that original dataset, or you will never know where you